MDAnalysis/MDAKits/docs/source/add.rst

       The registry will alert you via GitHub issues when your tests start failing with newer versions of your code, MDAnalysis, or other dependencies.
-In this case **please fix your code and make a new release of your code**.
+In this case your MDAKit will be displayed as broken in the registry. **It is your responsibility to fix any relevant code in your package and (if necessary) make a new release of your code**.

 .. _specification: